IshaTyagi0011/login-and-signup-page/README.md

 # login-and-signup-page
-This is the login as well as signup page code linked with each other.using html, css.
+This isthe simple login,signup and resetpassword webpage code linked with each other using html, css.